paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: com.fasterxml.jackson.core:jackson-core  2.8.8
- - a level        1 dependency among 1 (possibly transitive) uses

-2018-01-24 03:14  2.9.4
+   - a level 1 dependencies among 1 (possibly transitive) uses 2018-01-24 03:14  2.9.4
 2017-12-24 02:13  2.8.11
 2017-12-09 03:00  2.9.3